onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-2.md

 import ExampleNFT from 0x01

-// Print the NFTs owned by account 0x01. pub fun main() {
+// Print the NFTs owned by account 0x01. access(all)
+fun main() {
     // Get the public account object for account 0x01 let nftOwner = getAccount(0x01)

-    // Find the public Receiver capability for their Collection let capability = nftOwner.getCapability<&{ExampleNFT.NFTReceiver}>(ExampleNFT.CollectionPublicPath)
+    // Find the public Receiver capability for their Collection and borrow it let receiverRef = nftOwner.capabilities

-    // borrow a reference from the capability let receiverRef = capability.borrow()
+        .borrow<&{ExampleNFT.NFTReceiver}>(ExampleNFT.CollectionPublicPath)
         ?? panic("Could not borrow receiver reference")

     // Log the NFTs that they own as an array of IDs log("Account 1 NFTs")